qoopen0815/ParticlePhysics/README.md

 ## Note

 This project is under development.
-We are not responsible for any damages resulting from the use of this software.
+I'm not responsible for any damages resulting from the use of this software.

 ## Author